-- Genital areas are checked thoroughly for the presence of nits (white-colored eggs of lice) and adult lice, which may be attached with the hair shaft
+- The genital areas are checked thoroughly for the presence of nits (white-colored eggs of lice) and adult lice, which may be attached to the hair shaft

-- The physician also shall examine for marks of an infection called impetigo
+- The physician also shall examine for signs of an infection called impetigo

 - The eye lashes of young children may be checked carefully with the help of a high-powered magnifying glass

 - Teenagers and adults with pubic lice may be tested for other sexually-transmitted infections

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.